Explore this Section

 - assessment of capability in the classroom with end of placement reports.

-Academic modules offer outcomes at Masters level or Professional Graduate level (final outcome based upon level of performance in the assignments).
+Academic modules offer exit awards at Masters level or Professional Graduate level (final outcome based upon level of performance in the assignments).

-All tutors are highly experienced in education provision both in the UK and in Asia:
+Our tutors are highly experienced in education provision both in the UK and in international school settings.

 - Additional costs for textbooks, inter-library loans, photocopying, printing, and potential overdue library fines.